Creative Workshops:

 • Draw with confidence

-Diagrams are an accessible, direct means of describing the perceived world.
+Diagrams are an accessible, direct means of describing the world as we perceive it.

-Diagrams come in many forms – from family trees to timelines, bubble diagrams to flowcharts - and in this workshop we apply these organising principles to narratives of time, location, objects and action.
-By drawing on their existing knowledge, participants create a structured snapshot of the world.
+Diagrams come in many forms, from family trees to timelines, bubble diagrams to flowcharts.
+In these workshops we apply organising principles to narratives of time, location, object and action.
+Through drawing on the knowledge already embedded in our minds, we create a structured snapshot of the world.

 Objectives